ol-th/pdf-img-convert.js/README.md

 ```

-There is also an optional conversion_config argument which expects an object like this:
+There is also an optional second `conversion_config` argument which accepts an object like this:

 ```javascript
 {